-- Insurance, including fire and comprehensive coverage, and title and mortgage insurance. - Wages you pay for domestic help. - Depreciation. - The cost of utilities, such as gas, electricity, or water. - Most settlement costs.
-See Settlement or closing costs under Cost as Basis, later, for more information.
+- Insurance (other than mortgage insurance premiums), including fire and comprehensive coverage, and title insurance. - Wages you pay for domestic help. - Depreciation. - The cost of utilities, such as gas, electricity, or water. - Most settlement costs.
+See Settlement or closing costs under Cost as Basis, later, for more information. - Forfeited deposits, down payments, or earnest money.